 Furthermore, since each school has different policies on what a teacher is required to produce for lesson plans, the digital planner enables minimal fast editing to make your lesson plans comply for any school.

 Now that you know the fundamental reasons perhaps you might like to make the switch to using digital planners.
-Visit the shop if you’d like to take a closer look at my Digital Planner undated for GoodNotes.
-Half our revenue helps teachers in need.
+Visit the teacher resources page if you’d like to take a closer look at my Digital Planner undated for GoodNotes.
+Our revenue helps teachers in need.